How The Machines Are Learning To Take Over

 He’s grown up a lot since then.
 Years of success and media training have given him a quiet confidence.
 He speaks from the heart about issues he is devoted to, like education and eradicating malaria.

 And technology has grown up with him.
 The bulky green fonts and command lines have been replaced by far more natural interfaces.
 Computers are now able to recognize speech, text and even gestures.
-As they continue to learn, they will become intelligent enough for most human tasks, changing the nature of work, business and society.
+As they continue to learn, they will become intelligent enough for most human tasks, which will change how we work forever..

 A Petty Academic Squabble

 It all began in the early 20th century with one of those obscure academic squabbles that usually don’t amount to much.
-A mathematician and theologian named Pavel Nekrasov argued that since independent events follow the law of big numbers and social phenomena such as crime statistics do as well, then humans must have free will.
+It had to do with statistics and whether humans have free will.
+A mathematician and theologian named Pavel Nekrasov argued because human activity follows same mathematical laws as independent events, then free will must exist.

 Andrei Markov, one of the great mathematicians of the day, thought Nekrasov’s argument was hogwash.
-After all, he argued, just because independent variables follow a certain mathematical law doesn’t mean that conscious activity can’t do so as well.
+After all, he argued, just because independent variables follow a certain mathematical law doesn’t mean that conscious, directed activity can’t do so as well.

 To prove his point, he did a mathematical analysis of Eugene Onegin, Pushkin’s famous novel in verse, and showed that the combinations of vowels and consonants follow the law of big numbers as well.
 A vowel, will most likely be followed by a consonant and vice versa, in proportions that become more stable as you analyze more text.